 Attack framework

-An attack framework is a structured knowledge base in cybersecurity that systematically catalogs the tactics, techniques, and procedures (TTPs) employed by threat actors during cyberattacks.
-It provides organizations with a common language and comprehensive understanding of how adversaries plan and execute malicious operations across the entire attack lifecycle—from initial reconnaissance and access through privilege escalation, lateral movement, and data exfiltration.
+An attack framework is a structured knowledge base in cybersecurity that systematically catalogs the tactics, techniques, and procedures (TTPs) used by threat actors during cyberattacks.
+It provides organizations with a common language and methodology to understand how adversaries plan and execute malicious operations across the entire attack lifecycle—from initial reconnaissance and access to privilege escalation, lateral movement, and data exfiltration.
+Well-known examples include the MITRE ATT&CK framework, the Cyber Kill Chain, and the STRIDE model.
+These frameworks are essential for effective risk management, enabling security teams to correlate organizational assets with documented adversary behaviors and prioritize potential exposures accordingly.